 I teach art and music at a Montessori based school in Indianapolis, Indiana.
-My kids, 3 & 9, go with me.
+My kids, 4 & 9, go with me.
 It's the most challenging, rewarding, and intense gig that I've ever had.
 It's an all day event, daily.
-WIth the current distancing situation, we are working our system from home, and it's going smoothly.

 I have taught music at the school, on and off, mostly on, for 20 years.
-When the art job opened up four years ago, I jumped in, once the team was convinced that I could do it.
+When the art job opened up five years ago, I jumped in, once the team was convinced that I could do it.
 And, I can do it.
-I do it.
 Can't wait to get there.
-The position was built for a wanderer like myself.
-No more wandering.
+The position was built for an experiential explorer.

 So, now, daily, we make art and music.
 We study...the elements, the principles, the processes.
 We figure stuff out.
 We practice.
 I practice.
 It transforms me daily, and my intent is to transmit this to everyone I work with, directly or indirectly.
 Ah the intangibles.
-And I produce works in the in-between (the gaps between the endless tasks of parenting and teaching).
-Most of what you see above are prototypes for larger formats in planning.
-And, I'm working on photographing them better.
-I'm confident I can do it.
-Be confident.Read more on my blog.
+And I produce works in the in-between (the gaps between the endless tasks of parenting and teaching)...incremental creativity.